Visited Charles Barnes and his wife.

 Also Joshua Lines’s house.
 Both he and his wife were at field.
 Gave the children at home some pence.

-Called at Joseph Woolgrove’s – no one at home.
+Called at Josiah Woolgrove’s – no one at home.
 Gave Mrs Harris some wine for his wife who, he says, is not so well.

-Visited ???
-Padbury; gave him 1/- to get something for himself and job.
+Visited John Padbury; gave him 1/- to get something for himself and Job.

 Visited the Goughs and Widow Hathaway.
 Gave 1/- each.